-I've been programming for what seems like forever.
-I was my high school's webmaster while doing freelance flash project on.
-I started college as a computer science major but changed it to a minor when I had written the same loop for the 4 millionth time.
+I’ve been programming for what seems like forever.
+I was my high school’s webmaster while doing freelance flash project on the side.
+I started college as a computer science major but changed it to a minor after I attended a life changing conference in San Francisco.

-After college I went into more of a designer job search only bringing me programmer skills when I needed to accomplish things, though I never stopped writing markup.
+After college, I only looked for graphic design jobs, only using my programmer skills when I needed to, though I never stopped writing markup.

 I finally started working at the World Council of Credit Unions as a Web Software Consultant, working remotely to create and extend their online systems and web presence.
 After working as a consultant for a few years I became a full time Web Software Developer.
 I created a portal system for their staff, a multi-lingual content management system that handles multiple websites and many tools to automate processes.